 Rapidly digested starch breaks down quickly into simple sugars.
 The starch in white potatoes and refined baked goods digests very quickly, providing readily available glucose for the body’s needs.

 Resistant starches are found in foods that often have a fibrous “shell,” making it harder for the digestive enzymes to reach them.
 Legumes are the best source of resistant starch, followed by grains.
-If you let your potatoes and grains cool after you cook them, they will have more resistant starch.
+Cooling starchy foods after they are cooked increases resistant starches.

 Health Benefits of Resistant Starch